reduxjs/redux/docs/advanced/NextSteps.md

 ### Configure a Store

-To configure a `store` we have to make major considerations on which middleware to use, there are several libraries out there, but the most popular ones are:
+To configure a `store` we have to make major considerations on which middleware to use.
+There are several libraries out there, but the most popular ones are:

 #### Perform Asynchronous dispatch